 So you wanna do something new and different but still not go too crazy?
 You like road trips and want a piece of some never-seen-anything-like-this landscapes?
 Go to Georgia, in the heart of the Caucasus.
 It’s not Europe, but it’s not really Asia either.
 It’s something in between.
 And the nature is a mix of New Zealand and Switzerland.

-Your trip to Georgia probably start in Tbilisi, the one and a half millennium old capital.
+Your trip to Georgia probably starts in Tbilisi, the one and a half millennium old capital.
 From here you can go in three directions; east to the wine districts of Kakheti, west to the coastal cities at the Black Sea, or north to the Caucasus.
 I will take you up north all the way to the Kazbegi National Park in the heart of the Caucasus.

 Kazbegi is the perfect destination if you like nature and trekking.
 The roads are in good shape, but you will need a 4WD not to get stuck in the off-road terrain later on (we got stuck anyway).
 The good news is that you don’t have to drive far to get a taste of some breathtaking landscapes, literally speaking.

 The route to Kazbegi is considered one of the most beautiful mountain roads in the world.
 It’s a thrilling experience for sure.

 You will be travelling along the Georgian Military Road, described in the 1914 edition of the Baedeker travel guide as “one of the most beautiful mountain roads in the world'”.
 It cuts right through the Caucasus and take you all the way to Kazbegi.
 Don’t worry about the ongoing conflicts in some regions, you won’t notice a thing.
 Just make sure you don’t divert from the road and cross into the semi-autonomous South Ossetian.
 It might get a very long coffee break.

 About an hour of drive from Tbilisi you will reach Mtshketa.
 It’s one of the oldest cities in Georgia and an UNESCO world heritage site.
 The town gravitates around the beautiful Svetitskhoveli Cathedral, which looks more like a fortress than a church.
 Get lost in the alleys, buy some home made candy, and have coffee with the locals.